-similar issues based on certain attributes under a shared node in the Static Analysis Results view.
-Inces the issues in the Static Analysis Results view by file nly, instead of by relative path.
-Is the category of an issue in the Static Analysis Results d the Audit tab.
+Preference Description Collapse Issues Shows similar issues based on certain attributes under a shared parent node in the Static Analysis Results view.
+Use Short File Names References the issues in the Static Analysis Results view by file name only, instead of by relative path.
+Show Category of Issue Displays the category of an issue in the Static Analysis Results view and the Audit tab.
+Show Only My Issues Displays only issues assigned to you.
+Right justify 'All' Folder Displays the All folder aligned on the right.
+Display Name in Folder Tabs Displays the name text in the folder tabs.
+Show Abstract Displays the abstract text in the Audit tab.
+Show Comments Displays comments in the Audit tab.
+Show 'All' Folder in Project Summary Graph Displays another bar in the chart on the Summary tab in the Project Summary view.
+Include Comments Displays the history items for comments on the History tab.

-nly, instead of by relative path.
-Is the category of an issue in the Static Analysis Results d the Audit tab.

-d the Audit tab.

-s only issues assigned to you.

-,

-s the All folder aligned on the right.

-s the name text in the folder tabs.

-s the abstract text in the Audit tab

-s comments in the Audit tab.

-a another har in the chart on the Cummany tab in the Duclest

-s another bar in the chart on the Summary tab in the Project ary view.